TPCTPCTPC/Adblock-gist/README.md

 🅰 Check the content before use.

-🅱 MITM is required for URL-Regex rules.
+🅱 MITM is required for URL-Regex 'https' rules.

-📍 Use AdGuard for a better effect on Safari.
+💡 Use AdGuard for a better effect on Safari.

 🚨 *[Facebook.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/Facebook.list)* & *[360.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/360.list)* are designed to break most functions of theirs!!